dmdmdm/pslogscan/README.md

 Posted on github with permission.

 The script required a small amount of configuration by hand at the top.
 This update make it unnecessary to hardcoded 2 of those options by hand.
 It used the `postconf` command to find the info.
+You still need to hand figure a bit.
 Works fine with bash5 on Linux

-# Read me from orginal
+# Readme from orginal

 Initially tested on FreeBSD 8.4 and Postfix 2.11.1.
 It has run fine on interim versions of FreeBSD and Postfix.
 Currently running with FreeBSD 12.1 and Postfix 3.5.7.